Y1a2s3h4/override-response-extension/README.md

-# Requestly - API Response Interceptor
+# Override Response - API Response Interceptor

-**Requestly** is a Chrome extension that allows developers and QA engineers to intercept and modify API responses in real-time.
+**Override Response** is a Chrome extension that allows developers and QA engineers to intercept and modify API responses in real-time.
 Perfect for testing, debugging, and simulating backend scenarios without server changes.

 ## 🚀 Features